Party and play

-Party and play (PnP), also called chemsex or wired play, is the consumption of drugs to facilitate or enhance sexual activity.
-Sociologically, it refers to a subculture of recreational drug users who engage in high-risk sexual activities under the influence of drugs within sub-groups.
-This can include unprotected sex during sessions with multiple sexual partners that may continue for days.

-The drug of choice is typically methamphetamine, known as crystal meth, tina or T, but other drugs are also used, such as mephedrone, GHB, GBL, and alkyl nitrites (known as poppers).
-The term slamsex is associated with users who inject the drugs.
+Party and play (PnP), also known as chemsex, pharmacosex, or wired play, refers to the practice of consuming drugs to enhance sexual activity.
+This sexual subculture involves recreational drug users engaging in high-risk sexual behaviors under the influence of drugs, often within specific sub-groups.
+Activities may include unprotected sex with multiple partners during sessions over extended periods, sometimes lasting days.
+The drug of choice is typically methamphetamine, commonly referred to as crystal meth, tina, or T. Other substances like mephedrone, GHB, GBL, ketamine, and alkyl nitrites (known as poppers) are also used.
+The term slamsex is used for injection drug users.

-Some studies have found that people participating in such sex parties have a higher probability of acquiring sexually transmitted infections, including HIV/AIDS, by having unprotected sex with large numbers of sexual partners.
-For this reason, it is considered "a public health priority".
+Studies indicate that individuals participating in such activities have a higher likelihood of acquiring sexually transmitted infections, including HIV/AIDS, due to unprotected sex with numerous partners.
+Consequently, addressing this issue is considered a significant public health priority.

 Terminology

-The practice is nicknamed "party 'n' play" ("PNP" or "PnP") by some participants.
-Others refer to it as "high 'n' horny" ("HnH").
-One academic study calls the practice "sexualized drug use" or SDU.

-The term PnP is commonly used by gay men and other men who have sex with men (MSM) in North America and Australia, while the term chemsex is more associated with the gay scene in Europe.
+The practice is commonly referred to as "party 'n' play" (PNP or PnP) by some participants, while others use the term "high 'n' horny" (HnH).
+An academic study has labeled it "sexualized drug use" (SDU).
+The term PnP is widely used among gay men and other men who have sex with men (MSM) in North America and Australia.
+Conversely, the term chemsex is more common in Europe.
+In certain Southeast Asian countries, it is commonly known as "chem fun" (CF or Cf).